FueledByRage/Waystone-Inn-API/README.md

 # Tests

+Delete and get tests require tokens and id's, what require dummies data.

 You can find automated test on app.test.js in the very project root.
 Run the test command to check out their logs.

 `npm test`